Stock futures rise as trade concerns take a back seat

 (Reuters) - U.S. stock index futures rose on Monday, drawing strength from healthy U.S. jobs data last week that helped investors look past rising trade tensions between the United States and China.

-Chipmakers Micron (MU.O) and Advanced Micro Devices (AMD.O) rose more than 1.5 percent in premarket trading, as trade fears eased.
-A host of Chinese companies with listings on U.S. bourses — Alibaba (BABA.N), JD.com (JD.O) and Baidu (BIDU.O) also climbed.
+Chipmakers Micron and Advanced Micro Devices rose more than 1.5 percent in premarket trading, as trade fears eased.
+A host of Chinese companies with listings on U.S. bourses — Alibaba, JD.com and Baidu also climbed.

-The United States and China engaged in tit-for-tat tariffs on Friday, both countries imposing duties worth $34 billion on each others' goods.
-But the benchmark S&P 500 .SPX closed up 0.84 percent on Friday as analysts said the move was already priced in, but warned that further escalation could dent the appetite for stocks.
+The United States and China engaged in tit-for-tat tariffs on Friday, both countries imposing duties worth $34 billion on each others’ goods.
+But the benchmark S&P 500 closed up 0.84 percent on Friday as analysts said the move was already priced in, but warned that further escalation could dent the appetite for stocks.

 China’s securities regulator said on Sunday it plans to ease restrictions on foreign investment in stocks listed on the Shanghai or Shenzhen exchanges to attract more foreign capital and support the economy.